Torah Portion: Genesis 12:1 through 17:27

 “Arise, and Walk the Land…for I will give it to You.”

-After a long journey the family reached the “oak of Moreh” in Shechem.
-“Moreh” means “teacher” and lies between the twin mountains of Ebal and Gerazim where the children of Israel, just prior to crossing the Jordan would pronounce “the blessing” for obedience and “the curse” for disobedience (Deut 11:26-32 and 27:15-26).
+After a long journey Abraham and company reached the “oak of Moreh” in Shechem.
+“Moreh” means “teacher” and lies between the twin mountains of Ebal and Gerazim where the children of Israel, just prior to crossing the Jordan after 40 years of wandering in the wilderness would pronounce “the blessing” for obedience and “the curse” for disobedience (Deut 11:26-32 and 27:15-26).

 Shechem is a place of lush vegetation almost too beautiful to describe, according to Smith’s Bible Dictionary.
 Located in the region that Joshua would grant to the tribe of Ephraim, Shechem was assigned to the Levites (Joshua 21:20-21) as a place of refuge.
 Shechem, an important place in history, is also where: